 It’s one thing to live longer, but it’s another thing to live better.
 Sure, people are living longer… but at what cost?
-Studies show rates of obesity, disease, and prescription drug use are increasing rapidly in this country—these are all what I call “deadly disruptors”.
+Studies show rates of obesity, disease, and prescription drug use are increasing rapidly in this country—these are all what Dr. Gundry calls “deadly disruptors”.

-Thing is, try as you might to live a healthy lifestyle, you’ve been sold a false bill of goods.
+The thing is, although you might really try to live a healthy lifestyle, you’ve likely been sold a false bill of goods.
 We all have!